529 Contribution Limits 2024: Maximums by State, Gift Tax Exclusion, and More

 Each state sets an aggregate limit for 529 plan contributions.
 This limit applies to the total contributions to 529 plans administered by a particular state for the same beneficiary over the life of the accounts.
 The limits are based on the price to attend an expensive 4-year college and graduate school in that state.
 The limits are intended to allow coverage of all college costs that are considered qualified higher education expenses.

-However, families can contribute beyond a state’s aggregate limit by participating in another state’s plan.
+Families can contribute beyond a state’s aggregate limit by participating in another state’s plan.
 IRS regulations don’t prohibit a beneficiary from holding accounts in multiple states with a combined balance exceeding a single state’s aggregate limit.
-However, any balance above a state’s aggregate limit should align with the beneficiary’s anticipated higher education needs.
+Any balance above a state’s aggregate limit should align with the beneficiary’s anticipated higher education needs.

 State